Critical injury reported in crash on Route 9 in Chesterfield Sunday

 Greene’s vehicle spun 180 degrees and collided with a third vehicle, a 2017 Subaru Crosstrek driven by Katherine Cummings, 61, of Spofford, police said.
 Cummings was not injured.

-The Davis vehicle and Greene's vehicle were totaled and Cummings' vehicle took minor front-end damage, police said.
+The Davises’ vehicle and Greene’s vehicle were totaled, and Cummings’ vehicle sustained minor front-end damage, police said.

-This article has been updated with additional information from the Chesterfield Police Department.